SkynetLabs/skynet-webportal/setup-scripts/README.md

 You may want to fork this repository and add your ssh pubkey to `authorized_keys` and optionally edit the `tmux` and `bash` configurations.

+NOTE: nginx version 1.11.0 or higher is required.
+If you use the install script below, the correct version should be installed.

 0. SSH in a freshly installed Debian machine.
 1. `apt-get update && apt-get install sudo`
 1. `adduser user`